Blathmac: Career

-He became the abbot of an Irish monastery, and in 824 left to join the community of Columban monks at Iona.
+He became the abbot of an Irish monastery, and in 824 left to join the community of monks at Iona which traced itself to Columba.

 He was serving as prior or acting abbot in the absence of Diarmait of Iona, who had taken most of the community to Kells for safety.
 Anticipating yet another viking raid, Blathmac had what remained of the relics of Columba hidden.

 Not long afterwards the Danes ravaged the island.
-One morning, as he was celebrating mass, the Scandinavian rovers entered the monastic church.
-Blathmac refused to point out the shrine of St. Columba, which was the object of plunder.
-He was hacked to pieces on the altar step.
+One morning, as he was offering mass, the Scandinavian rovers entered the monastic church.
+Blathmac refused to point out the relics or the Brecbannoch of St Columba, which were the object of plunder.
+In retaliation he was hacked to pieces on the altar steps.

 His body was afterwards reverently interred at the scene.
 Miracles are claimed to have been wrought through his intercession.
 The date of his death is given by the "Annals of Ulster" as 825, although Mabillon places it thirty-six years earlier.